-- Closing of the lattice group of M. Müller-Preussker in HU Berlin. - Huge lattice ensembles remaining from simulations, which are only partly evaluated (have to be moved from HLRN to CINECA [Italy]). - New partners from other German Universities are interested to use the data, at least from the point of view of Continuum QCD (Heidelberg and Giessen). - New partners from other German Universities are considering now to become more active (or, active again !) "on lattice" with manpower, master students and hardware (Giessen and Jena (A. Sternbeck), eventually Heidelberg). - A good opportunity to continue working on Lattice QCD in Dubna !
+After closing of the lattice group of M. Müller-Preussker in HU Berlin, we are still facing a dramatic situation.
+New options are opening :

+- Huge lattice ensembles remaining from simulations, which so far are only partly evaluated (have been moved from HLRN to CINECA, Italy, to Giessen and Jena) and are still incomplete. - New partners from other German Universities are interested to use the data, mainly from the point of view of Continuum QCD (Heidelberg and Giessen). (see the contribution of Lukas Holicki) - New partners from other German Universities are considering now to become more active (or, active again !) "on lattice" with manpower, master students and hardware (Giessen and Jena [A. Sternbeck]).

+A reasonable time to continue/start working in Lattice QCD in Dubna !

-Physics-wise : Current situation in Lattice Thermodynamics :
+Physical motivation : Current situation in Lattice Thermodynamics :

 - Thermodynamic simulations mostly done with staggered fermions : Computationally least demanding !
 Has remnant of chiral symmetry.
-Many improvements made since the advent of staggered fermions : p4, asqtad, stout → Highly Improved Staggered Quarks (HISQ). - They had to fight with problems like taste symmetry breaking. - Other problems remaining : rooting ? locality of the action ? - Comparison/parallel studies with other fermion discretization schemes are an obvious "must" : - 1.
-Wilson fermions (have become relatively popular recently) - 2.
-Domain wall fermions (still difficult, a bit "exclusive") - 3.
-Overlap fermions (still difficult, expensive, "perfect")
+Many improvements made since the advent of staggered fermions : p4, asqtad, stout → Highly Improved Staggered Quarks (HISQ). - They had to fight with problems like taste symmetry breaking. - Other problems remain untouched : rooting ? locality of the action ? - Comparison/parallel studies with other fermion discretization schemes obviously are an urgent "must" : - 1.
+Wilson fermions (have recently become relatively popular) - 2.
+Domain wall fermions (still difficult, remain a bit "exclusive") - 3.
+Overlap fermions (still difficult, expensive, but "perfect")